PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

   in the grand scheme of things.

-High-fiving and back-slapping aside I want to quickly look forward to 2017 and what we as a team can improve.
+High-fiving and back-slapping aside I want to quickly look forward to 2017 and what we as a team can improve (there is a lot we still need to do).

 Developer Relations is all about supporting developers, helping them, supplying best practice guidance and reasoned opinion based off experience building